HackShardGaming/World-of-Valheim-Public/WorldofValheimServerSideCharacters/Package/README.md

 Core Features:

-Server-Side Characters: When a client connects to the server for the first time the server will create a brand new character file for this client.
-It then sends this character to the client and will ask periodically for updates about that character.
-If the user leaves the server it will also update the character from the client as well.
-If you exit and log into a different server you will create another server side character for that server.
+Server-Side Characters: When a client connects to the server, the server will look and see if it has an existing character file stored for this player.
+If it does not it will then create a brand new character file for the client.
+It will then send the character file to the client and ask periodically for updates about that character.
+If the user leaves the server the character file on the server will be updated, however, the clients character on the client will not.

+*NEW IN 0.3.0*
+New Feature: Starting in 0.3.0 saved character names are now dynamic.
+Meaning, if you change which character you login to the server with, it will load THAT character file for you instead of the other one.

+Backwards Compatible: Upon logging into the server for the first time (using 0.3.0), the server will check for an old character file "current.voc" and will rename this character file to "ActualCharacterName.wov".
+Meaning, if I log into my server as "HackShardGaming" my old "current.voc" will be renamed to "HackShardGaming.wov".
+The character name specific character files are still stored inside the proper steamid folder as well just like before.

 Client Side Console Commands (F5 Screen)